learn-co-curriculum/java-mod-3-date-quiz/README.md

 repo: java-mod-3-date-quiz
 ---

-# Quiz - Dates
+# Quiz 4 - Dates

 It's time to check your knowledge!
-Use this quiz to create a custom study guide.
 Note any answers that were marked incorrect, so you can study the relevant material and try this quiz again.

-If you don't know the answer to a question, please do not guess.
-Instead, select "I don't know".
-It's OK not to know everything and to admit when we're unsure.